Latest News Release -

 T.CCO

-Cameco is one of the largest global providers of the uranium fuel needed to energize a clean-air world.
+Cameco is one of the largest global providers of the uranium fuel needed to power a secure energy future.
 Our competitive position is based on our controlling ownership of the world&s largest high-grade reserves and low-cost operations, as well as significant investments across the nuclear fuel cycle, including ownership interests in Westinghouse Electric Company and Global Laser Enrichment.
 Utilities around the world rely on Cameco to provide global nuclear fuel solutions for the generation of safe, reliable, carbon-free nuclear power.
 Our shares trade on the Toronto and New York stock exchanges.
 Our head office is in Saskatoon, Saskatchewan, Canada.

 As used in this news release, the terms we, us, our, the Company and Cameco mean Cameco Corporation and its subsidiaries unless otherwise indicated.